 Are there any rules I should know about?

 Glass bottles and kegs are prohibited in tailgating lots, so stick with cans or aluminum bottles.
 Penn State also no longer allows alcohol consumption in the tailgating lots during the game.
 (Coolers can come back out after the final play, when many tailgaters stay and snack some more while waiting for the heaviest traffic to disperse.)

 Also against the rules: Weapons, fireworks, charcoal grills and fire pits.
 Propane grills are the way to go for game day grilling.
 And check the tank before you come, or bring an extra just in case, as there’s a good chance the grill will end up being on longer – and more often – than you might have anticipated.

 How do I keep my kids happy all day long?

 Games like corn hole and ladder toss are kid-pleasers, as are bubble wands, kick balls and Frisbees.
 Bringing special snacks and drinks for little ones will brighten their moods, and a walk to Berkey Creamery for ice cream is always a good idea.
-(Special side note: Pints of Creamery ice cream will be sold inside the stadium this year!)
+(Special side note: Pints of Creamery ice cream will be sold inside the stadium!)